sealink/docker-deploy/README.md

 Bundler is recommended for managing the development dependencies.

 Rspec tests are located in the `spec` directory.
+Just run `rspec` in the root directory of the project to run all the bundled specs.

 ## Contributing